What is Marginal Cost?

 2. What is “Change in Quantity”?

-Since it’s inevitable that the volume of output will increase or decrease with each level of production.
-Thus, the quantities involved are significant enough to evaluate the changes made.
-An increase or decrease in the volume of goods produced translates to costs of goods manufactured (COGM); therefore, it is important to know the difference.
+It’s inevitable that the volume of output will increase or decrease with varying levels of production.
+The quantities involved are usually significant enough to evaluate changes in cost.
+An increase or decrease in the volume of goods produced translates to costs of goods manufactured (COGM).
 To determine the changes in quantity, the number of goods made in the first production run is deducted from the volume of output made in the following production run.

 Download the Marginal Cost Calculator

 How do you calculate the marginal cost?
 Download CFI’s free Marginal Cost Calculator.
-If you want to calculate the additional cost of producing more units, simply enter your numbers into our Excel-based calculator and the answer will be produced for you automatically.
+If you want to calculate the additional cost of producing more units, simply enter your numbers into our Excel-based calculator and you’ll immediately have the answer.

 Begin by entering the starting number of units produced and the total cost, then enter the future number of units produced and their total cost.
-The output will be the marginal cost.
+The output of that equation is the marginal cost.
 Below is a screenshot of the calculator.